athyuttamre/realtime/README.md

 Realtime
 ======

-A revolutionary new chatting experience.
+Realtime chatroom using socket.io.

 ##Workflow

-To start running Realtime, cd into it's root directory, and first run 'npm install' to install all the dependencies.
-Next, if the file chatroom.db already exists, delete it by running the command 'rm chatroom.db'.
-Finally, run 'node server.js' to run Realtime.
-Open a browser and navigate to http://localhost:8080/ to use Realtime.
+To start running Realtime, <code>cd</code> into it's root directory, and first run <code>npm install</code> to install all the dependencies.
+Next, if the file <code>chatroom.db</code> already exists, delete it by running the command <code>rm chatroom.db</code>.
+Finally, run <code>node server.js</code> to run Realtime.
+Open a browser and navigate to <code>http://localhost:8080/</code> to use Realtime.

 ##Features